 In many congregations, there are opportunities for involvement of parents, relatives and friends, although the number of opportunities varies from movement to movement and synagogue to synagogue.

-In many cases, the congregation will not allow non-Jews to say particular prayers or perform particular rituals, but will allow non-Jews to stand on the bima while other Jewish family members say the prayer or perform the ritual.
+In many cases, the congregation will not allow those who are not Jewish to say particular prayers or perform particular rituals, but will allow those who aren't Jewish to stand on the bima while other Jewish family members say the prayer or perform the ritual.
 It is important to discuss this with the rabbi.

 Here are some main ways in which family members are allowed to participate: